MoritzKronberger/portfolio/content/projects/assets/images/README.md

 ### Sizing

 1. The thumbnail width should be 800 pixels
-2. A square or portrait aspect ratio is preferable
+2. A square aspect ratio is preferable

 ## Post images